ropensci/geojsonio/cran-comments.md

-This version of geojsonio removes the geojsonlint package from Suggests, as that package is expected to be archived in the near future.
+This version of geojsonio updates the package documentation to include the proper alias for interactive help().

 ## R CMD check results